vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ## My learnings

 This project made me realize that without a validated product strategy, there are going to be a lot of hits and misses in product design.
-In my opinion, this was not the ideal way to build products.
 I wanted to understand how a strategy is formed in user experience, how to validate solutions without building a product completely and how to use research to leverage product decisions.

 In order to know how I've used user research in taking an informed approach with product design, [read this case-study](/case/sales-user-research).